Naseer Turabi: Early life and career

 Turabi was friends with fellow poets Faiz Ahmed Faiz, Nasir Kazmi, and Mustufa Zaidi.

-Naseer Turabi died in Karachi on January 10, 2021.
-He was interred at the Wadi-e-Hussain graveyard in Karachi.

-Career

 He began writing poetry in 1962.
 His first collection of poetry, Aks-e-Faryadi, was published in 2000.
 He wrote two other books: Laaraib and Sheyriaat.

 Pakistani singer Abida Parveen provided vocal rendering for his poem Woh hamsafar tha.
-The ghazal was written in response to the fall of Dhaka.
-It was later used as a theme song for the drama series Humsafar.
+This ghazal was written in response to the fall of Dhaka.
+It was later used as a theme song for the TV drama series Humsafar in (2011).

 He also wrote lyrics for the theme song "Dil Ka Jo Mol Chukatay Honge" of Mol and Zindagi Gulzar Hai drama series.
 He has also written lyrics of Dil Aitebaar for Khwab Saraye and for Yaqeen Ka Safar OST.

+Death

+Naseer Turabi died in Karachi on January 10, 2021, at age 75 due to a heart attack and respiratory issues.
+He was interred at the Wadi-e-Hussain graveyard in Karachi where his friend, Mustafa Zaidi is also buried.